 Every state has laws prohibiting possession and use of “controlled substances,” or drugs whose use or prescription is prohibited or regulated by the government.
 These laws are usually based on the classifications of drugs in the federal Controlled Substances Act.
-The federal government places controlled substances into five different categories, called “Schedules,” represented by the Roman numerals I though V.
+The federal government places controlled substances into five different categories, called “Schedules,” represented by the Roman numerals I through V.

 Schedule I drugs are the most restricted and cannot be prescribed at all, because they have a high potential for abuse and have no currently accepted medical use.
 Examples of Schedule I drugs include cocaine, heroin, LSD, various opiates, mescaline, and PCP.
 In almost every state, the possession or use of a Schedule I drug is a felony offense.